The semiclassical zeta function for geodesic flows on negatively curved manifolds: Modified anisotropic Sobolev spaces

-\begin{Remark} We could define the modified anisotropic Sobolev space $\mathcal{K}^{r,\sigma}(K_0)$ in the same spirit as in the definition of $\cH^{r,\sigma}(\real^{2d+d'+1})$.
+\begin{Remark} We could define the modified anisotropic Sobolev space $\cK^{r,\sigma}(K_0)$ in the same spirit as in the definition of $\cH^{r,\sigma}(\real^{2d+d'+1})$.
 Let $\mathfrak{W}^{r,\sigma}_\omega:\real^{2d+d'+1}\to \real$ be the function defined by

-Then the norm $ \|u\|_{\mathcal{K}^{r,\sigma}}$ is equivalent to the norm
+Then the norm $ \|u\|_{\cK^{r,\sigma}}$ is equivalent to the norm

-This definition looks a little simpler than the definition given above, since it avoid the decomposition of functions with respect to the integer $m$.
-But the definition that we gave in the text is useful in our argument. \end{Remark}
+This definition looks a little simpler than the definition given above, since it avoids the decomposition of functions with respect to the integer $m$.
+But the definition that we gave in the text is more useful in our argument. \end{Remark} \begin{Remark} In this section, we have defined the modified anisotropic Sobolev spaces $\cK^{r,\sigma}(K_0)$ as a completion of the space of $C^\infty$ functions.
+This is enough for the purpose of considering the scalar-valued transfer operators $\cL^t=\cL^t_{0,0}$.
+When we consider the vector-valued transfer operators $\cL^t_{k,\ell}$, we have to define the similar Hilbert spaces as a completion of $\Gamma^\infty(K_0, V_{k,\ell})$.
+The extension of the definition is straightforward once we fix some local trivializations of $V_{k,\ell}$ subordinate to the local charts $\kappa_a$. \end{Remark}